luke000h/luke000h.github.io/Content/Roles/4-oxts.md

 # Product Test Engineer

-Software suit user acceptance testing

-Responsible as the test lead for planning and executing user acceptance testing on the standard software suite.
+Responsible as the test lead for planning and executing testing on a Windows & Linux based software suite, hardware and firmware.

-Hardware and firmware testing

-Collected and analysed data to validate new hardware and firmware features.

-Created python scripts to automate processing and analysis of data.
+- Created python scripts to automate processing and analysis of data streamlining previously manual processes.

-Designed and prototyped a test data storage utility to allow for companywide sharing and minimise collection duplication.
+- Designed and prototyped a test data storage utility to allow for companywide sharing and minimise collection duplication.
 The utility was composed of a SQL database combined with a Python frontend.

-LiDAR integration testing

-Full system in development and user acceptance testing involving validation of hardware data integration and new surveying software.

-Linux command line tool

-Worked as part of an Agile team to provide sprint release testing and final user acceptance testing.
+- Setup, troubleshoot and tested range of hardware including inertial navigation units, LiDAR scanners and GPS cards.

-Created and delivered a customer training package on the tool to worldwide automotive engineers.
+- Gained a deep understanding of a new product by conducting Agile, in development testing.
+This led to being best placed to create a customer training package on the tool, presented to worldwide automotive engineers.